 Madigan Munro 10:15

-but you don’t have to spend as much time on an airplane, which is maybe
+But you don’t have to spend as much time on an airplane, which is maybe nice.

-true.
-Well, yeah, sort of, I’m like, in and out, surgical, yeah,
+Well, yeah, sort of, I’m like, in and out of surgical, yeah.

-precision.
-He’s like, the SWAT team.
-It comes in, yeah?
+He’s like, the SWAT team that comes in…yeah.

 Grant Holicky 10:28

-But you’re, I mean, your off season, you have weekends, finally, that’s got to be a big deal.
-Yeah, that’s
+But you’re – I mean, your off season, you have weekends finally.
+That’s got to be a big deal.

-pretty nice.
 Yeah, that’s pretty nice.
-Okay, so
+Yeah, that’s pretty nice.

 Grant Holicky 10:35